2019 Regular Session - State Tax Legislation

-State tax legislation passed during the 2019 Regular Session that affects the current year included the following provisions:
+State tax legislation passed during the 2019 Regular Session included the following provisions:

 - Sales tax changes.
 The economic nexus threshold for requiring remote sellers to collect and remit sales tax will be reduced on July 1, 2019, to $100,000 of sales and 200 or more transactions.
 On October 1, 2019, the rate on digital goods will increase to 6.35%, the rate on meals will increase by 1%, and the marine dock dyed diesel rate will be reduced to 2.99%.
 On January 1, 2020, safety apparel, metered and other previously exempt parking, dry cleaning and laundry (other than coin operated) will be taxable.
 On that date interior design services for individuals will also become taxable.